rsksmart/tutorials/ChildrenWallet/frontend-app/README.md

 ## Use example (using testrpc)

-1. On a terminal, type `testrpc` to start the on memory blockchain.
+1. On a terminal, type `truffle develop` to start the on memory blockchain.
 Take 3 of the addresses that testrpc generates.
 For example:
 ```

 0xb26c7210147a38827583449333eb2c2875c84124 - parents' address